-9. Use a Polarizing Filter – On your SLR camera use a polarizing filter to remove the light reflections that bounce off of windows and metal objects.
+9. Try a Polarizing Filter to Reduce Reflections – On your SLR camera use a polarizing filter to reduce the light reflections that bounce off of windows and metal objects.

 10. Use a High Quality Wide-Angle Lens – In order to get crisp results from your SLR camera invest in or rent a good quality lens.
 They may be expensive but it will be well worth the money in the cityscape arena.

 By using all of the above tips you are sure to see a noticeable improvement in any photo that you take of city buildings or skylines.
 Not only will your cityscapes be clearer and well defined, but they will also have a wide spectrum of color and light, which is the sign of a great photo.

 About the Author:

 This article was written by Rueben Hird, his site on landscape photography also has a range of city photography displayed from interesting metropolitan areas around the world.

 Like This Article?

 Don't Miss The Next One!